tomhers/TEPPP/README.md

 ### Usage

 The current version of TEPPP only supports running individual commands through the command line to obtain the desired results.
-If the coordinates of the system to be analyzed are in a file with an extension other than .tepp, they must be converted into a file readable by TEPPP.
+If the coordinates of the system to be analyzed are in a file with an extension other than .teppp, they must be converted into a file readable by TEPPP.
 To do this, first create a folder named 'converted'and then run the following command in the top-level installation directory: `./convertor "/path/to/filename.ext".
 Note that only .read_data, .dump, and .dcd files are supported at this time, and that all coordinates must be provided to the convertor in unwrapped form.
 Once the convertor command has been run, the file with the converted data will be located in the `TEPPP/converted` directory for further use.

 Once a .tepp file with the desired coordinates has been generated, any of the software commands can be used in conjunction with the file to generate results.
 The `base` commands that are currently available are: